pmcp/alexdeforce_v2/content/articles/spiritjuweel-i-kwart-voor-straks.md

 ////////

-**DM if you'd like to pre-order with no shipping costs!
+**[Order here](https://7da247-4.myshopify.com/products/spiritjuweel-i-kwart-voor-straks?fbclid=IwY2xjawGlSIpleHRuA2FlbQIxMAABHcjvs8FxpBHrxZwQImOUuw-GtCk5aHF857o12EsSv2LQXTBPwaTjNRhkKQ_aem_wddH10eioVIxz53ZR8aXwA) (DM if you'd like to pre-order with no shipping costs!)
 In December, we’re opening a one-day pop-up shop for those who want to pick up the jewel in person.**

-> Alex Deforce and Charlotte Jacobs collaborated with jewelry designer Souris on 'Spiritjuweel I: Kwart Voor Straks', a silver interpretation of Victor Verhelst's cover design for their album (released earlier this year by Stroom).
+> Alex Deforce and Charlotte Jacobs collaborated with jewelry designer Souris on *Spiritjuweel I: Kwart Voor Straks*, a silver interpretation of Victor Verhelst's cover design for their album (released earlier this year by Stroom).
 >
-> Spiritjuweel I flirts in "shades of silence" as a poetically justified, shameless seduction.
+> *Spiritjuweel I* flirts in "shades of silence" as a poetically justified, shameless seduction.
 Delicate and meaningful.
 The suggestion of subtle wealth.
 The distinction between "bling" and "shine."

 Necklace with pendant
 Made of 925 silver